rust-lang/mdBook/guide/src/format/configuration/renderers.md

 - **copy-fonts:** Copies fonts.css and respective font files to the output directory and use them in the default theme.
 Defaults to `true`.
 - **google-analytics:** If you use Google Analytics, this option lets you enable it by simply specifying your ID in the configuration file.
+- **anonymize-ip:** If you use Google Analytics, this option lets you anonymize IPs for better privacy.
+Defaults to false.
 - **additional-css:** If you need to slightly change the appearance of your book without overwriting the whole style, you can specify a set of stylesheets that will be loaded after the default ones where you can surgically change the